-In 2016, her memoir, “Singing In My Own Key: A Vocalist’s Triumph Over Stroke”, was published.
-It tells the story of her miraculous journey to overcoming paralysis, regaining her singing voice, and fully returning to the stage just one year later.
-The book has garnered excellent reviews, including Publisher's Weekly, Portland Book Review, and Reader's Favorite.
+In 2016, her memoir, “Singing In My Own Key: A Vocalist’s Triumph Over Stroke”, was published, documenting her stroke journey, and has been positively reviewed by Publisher's Weekly, Portland Book Review, Reader's Favorite and more.
 It is available at Amazon.com, Barnes and Noble, iBooks, I AM Books Boston, and at many other locations.
-The success of the book led Valerie to self-narrate the audiobook version as a testament to her recovery, demonstrating the capabilities of a stroke survivor and that recovery and to emphasize that improvement are possible in the face of any catastrophic illness.
-She hopes to inspire others suffering from illness or adversity to never give up on their dreams.
+She hopes to inspire others suffering from illness or adversity to never give up!

-She is a stroke advocate/volunteer with the American Heart Association and has legislatively advocated on behalf of stroke systems of care.
+On a personal level, she is a legislative stroke advocate with the American Heart Association and has advocated on behalf of improving critical care for stroke patients.
 Valerie's story was also featured as a survivor story by the National Stroke Association and she had the honor of singing the National Anthem at Boston's Esplanade in 2017 for the American Heart Association's annual American Heart Walk.
-She has also been featured as a donor campaign patient success story for Spaulding Rehabilitation Hospital.
+She has been featured as a donor campaign patient success story for Spaulding Rehabilitation Hospital in Boston, MA.

-Valerie holds a B.S. from Salem State University and a J.D. from New England School of Law and currently attends Berklee College of Music.
+Valerie is a graduate of Salem State University, New England School of Law and attended Berklee College of Music.
 She is a voting member of The Recording Academy (Grammys®), the American Society of Composers, Authors and Publishers (ASCAP), and maintains an independent record label and music publishing company (Palma Records and Valmark Publishing).